 Trump kicks off a Pennsylvania rally by talking about Arnold Palmer's genitalia

-Donald Trump's campaign suggested he would begin previewing his closing argument Saturday night with Election Day barely two weeks away.
-But the former president kicked off his rally at the Arnold Palmer Regional Airport in Westmoreland County on Saturday evening with a detailed story about Arnold Palmer, at one point even praising the late, legendary golfer's genitalia.
+LATROBE, Pa. — Donald Trump's campaign suggested he would begin previewing his closing argument Saturday night with Election Day barely two weeks away.
+But the former president kicked off his rally with a detailed story about Arnold Palmer, at one point even praising the late, legendary golfer's genitalia.

 Trump was campaigning in Latrobe, Pennsylvania, where Palmer was born in 1929 and learned to golf from his father, who suffered from polio and was head pro and greenskeeper at the local country club.